-- A permanent agricultural worker's dwelling is proposed to be developed on the farmstead, at the entrance to Winterhill Farm. - The Applicant currently resides at Padfield and travels to the farm several times during the day and night, seven days a week to feed, bed up and monitor the welfare of the animals, as well as carrying out all the other tasks on the farm.
-There is no toilet on site and the Applicant often has to sleep in a chair at lambing to be on hand to provide essential care at short notice. - The Applicant has a wife and 4 children and lives in a 2 bedroom house in Padfield, which has become too small.
-The family needs to move to a bigger house urgently, however, there are no four bedroom properties within a mile of the farm that are affordable to a local farmer.
+- A permanent agricultural worker's dwelling is proposed to be developed on the farmstead, at the entrance to Winterhill Farm. - The Applicant currently resides at Padfield and travels to the farm at least six times a day every day of the year and at least nine times throughout the day and night during lambing to feed, bed up and monitor the welfare of the animals, as well as carrying out all the other tasks on the farm.
+There is no toilet on site and the Applicant often has to sleep in a chair at lambing to be on hand to provide essential care at short notice. - There are no four bedroom properties close enough to the farm that are affordable to a local farmer.
 There are no agricultural tied dwellings for sale in the vicinity and the nearest affordable housing is in Hollingworth, 2.5 miles away, which would be a 10 minute drive in good traffic, more than 20-30 minutes at rush hour, in bad weather or if there has been an accident on Manchester Road.
-Due to the distance, the time taken to travel and the frequency of visits, it is considered that that situation is unsustainable. - Winterhill Farm currently employs the Applicant, his wife, who carries out administrative work and helps on the farm at lambing and other busy times, and a local farm labourer at lambing time.
-The business currently comprises 350 breeding ewes.
-In addition, the Applicant supplements farm income by contract fencing and shearing, but these increase the time spent away from the farm and he would like to replace these activities with a new on-farm income stream. - The Applicant has for a long time been interested in cattle and would like to start a calf rearing enterprise.
-He has secured a contract with a large firm dealing in calf rearing.
-This contract is subject to the Applicant living on-site in close proximity to the calves.
-It will involve a huge investment, both for the Applicant and the supply firm, and the welfare and safety of the calves is paramount.
-This enterprise would increase the profitability of the farm and spread the economic risk across different enterprises, thus securing the future of the holding.
-The Applicant would rear batches of 100 calves for approximately 12 weeks at a time, meaning there would be a large number of young calves on site all year round.
-Starting this new enterprise will involve a significant amount of investment, not just in the youngstock, but in a ventilation system for the building intended to house them, a mains water connection, a mains electricity connection and a water heating system.
-Due to the large amount of investment and the time involved in looking after this number of young calves, as well as the risk to the animals' welfare if someone is not on hand to detect illness or security threats, he is unable to do so living off-site.
+Due to the distance, the time taken to travel and the frequency of visits, it is considered that that situation is unsustainable. - Winterhill Farm currently employs the Applicant, his wife, who carries out administrative work and helps on the farm at lambing and when calves are delivered and fed and other busy times, a local farm labourer at lambing time and a local friend who helps when calves are being delivered and fed.
+The business currently comprises 350 breeding ewes and 100 calves. - The Applicant has recently secured a contract with a large firm dealing in calf rearing.
+They advocate that their calf rearers live on-site due to the specialist nature of the enterprise and the constant supervision that is required for calves of a young age in order to detect deterioration and disease.
+The Applicant has managed to secure a contract living off-site but the supplier has not been able to offer a fixed price for the reared calves and the Applicant has had to indemnify any losses, which is a huge risk to his business. - The new enterprise has involved significant investment for the Applicant, not just in the youngstock, but including a building ventilation system, a mains water connection and a water heating system.
+The welfare and safety of the calves is paramount.
+This enterprise will increase the profitability of the farm and spread the economic risk across different enterprises, thus helping to secure the future of the holding.
+The Applicant rears batches of 100 calves for approximately 12 weeks at a time, meaning there is a large number of young calves on site all year round.
+Due to the large amount of investment and the time involved in looking after this number of young calves, as well as the risk to the animals' welfare if someone is not on hand to detect illness or security threats, it is not sustainable for the Applicant to live off-site.